 Drinks with friends, seeing movies (and getting popcorn), two Netflix subscriptions in one house, and a bunch of other stuff.
 Writing all this out showed me I could cut back and save over $150 per month.

 Just by reassessing my finances and creating a little bit more of a budget, I was able to find almost $10,000 I could apply to my debt!

 Do a little bit of cutting back in the short term and you’ll find it is definitely worth it.
 You’ll be amazed at how living frugally for a short time can help get you out of debt exponentially quicker.

-Step #5: Make a few difficult phone calls to your credit card/loan companies.
+Step #5: Make a few difficult phone calls to your credit card and student loan companies.

 These phone calls suck, but staying in debt sucks much worse.

 Did you know that American Express has a hardship case that will lower your credit card APR to 0% for three months, 1% for the next 3 months, and then 9.99% for the 6 months that follow?
 All you have to do is call the number on the back of your American Express card and ask to talk to someone about a hardship case.

 I didn’t know this existed when I called American Express and was simply looking for any way to reduce my 24% APR.
 I explained my business was going through hard times and instead of defaulting on my payments, I was hoping they had a way to help me out.
 It helped my case that I’d almost never missed a monthly payment and had been a cardholder for 5+ years.
 Those aren’t mandatory items for a hardship case, just use them to your advantage if you do call in.

 Note: If you apply for American Express’s hardship case, they do have to lock your cards during that time period.
 This sounds scary, but you shouldn’t be using your cards anymore, anyway.